-Between June 22 and 28, teams from around the world competed in RoboCup Worldwide 2021, a virtual event in place of the International competition that was to be held in Bordeaux, Canada.
+Between June 22 and 28, teams from around the world competed in RoboCup Worldwide 2021, a virtual event in place of the International competition that was to be held in Bordeaux, France.
 We had a number of teams represent Australia at the event, and I am delighted to say we were very successful!

 OnStage – Around The World (Somerville House – QLD)

-Around The World from Sumerville House in Queensland represented Australia in OnStage.
+Around The World from Somerville House in Queensland represented Australia in OnStage.
 The team competed in both individual and SuperTeam competitions, and were successful in winning the award for Best SuperTeam along with teams from Japan and China.
 This is an outstanding result for the team and we are so proud of their achievements in representing Australia at the highest level.
 Well done!

 Rapidly Manufactured Robot Challenge – S.A.R.T.
 (St Francis Xavier College – Canberra)